 - Same Day Solution – Conventionally, multiple appointments were required for the preparation of the crowns, and patients had to wait for many days or weeks before they could their crowns were received back from the laboratory.
 However, thanks to our 3D milling technology offered by the CEREC system, you can get a beautiful smile with crowns in just a matter of hours.
 We prepare the damaged tooth, make the digital impression, design the crown on the software and place the crown all in the same day!

 At Dental Designs Clinic, our priority is to offer the highest quality dental care with our experienced dental team, and our state-of-the-art dental diagnostic and therapeutic equipment.
 During the consultation appointment, we will be discussing treatment options as well as material choices that will best suit your needs.
+To find out more about crowns, visit our page on veneers and crowns.

 - The Influence Of Different Core Material on the Fea-determined Stress Distribution in Dental Crowns